 PSPDFKit for iOS includes support for all major stylus vendors.
-Apple Pencil support was added in 5.1 and improved in 6.5.
+Apple Pencil support was added in 5.1 and improved upon in 6.5.
 See the Apple Pencil guide to learn more.
 This guide is about third-party stylus support.
 As a starting point, look at the

-PSCStylusSupportExample.m file in the dmg-download of the framework, under
+PSCStylusSupportExample.m file in the DMG download of the framework, under

-Stylus connection and events are handled by
+Stylus connections and events are handled by

 PSPDFStylusDriver protocol.
 Each stylus vendor uses a different SDK for hardware communication.
 We can’t ship these SDKs for license reasons, but we ship corresponding